jakubg1/TavernJam2025_S/README.md

 ## Credits

-I made the code!
+I wrote most of the code!
 This as usual is licensed under MIT license.

+Some parts have been taken from Jasper's series of videos on how to make platformers.
+Mostly physics reference has been taken from there.

+This repository contains code and other assets from the following sources:

+- Class implementation from https://github.com/bncastle/love2d-tutorial/blob/Episode4/class.lua (MIT license)
+- JSON decoder/encoder implementation from https://github.com/rxi/json.lua (MIT license)
+- Platformer demo from https://github.com/Jeepzor/Platformer-tutorial (WTFPL license)
-Sprites are courtesy of fs3k!
+- Sprites are courtesy of fs3k!
 License pending, it's not that important yet.

-Lambda font is licensed under the SIL Open Font License, Version 1.1.
+- Lambda font is licensed under the SIL Open Font License, Version 1.1.